gogatekeeper/gatekeeper/docs/content/_index.md

 ## Post Login Redirect

+To illustrate its behaviour lets show it on example.

+Behaviour without this option:

-Without this option if user comes to site protected by gatekeeper e.g. `http://somesite/somepath`, user will be redirected to login and after login back to `http://somesite/somepath`.
+If user comes to site protected by gatekeeper e.g. `http://somesite/somepath`, user will be redirected to login and after login back to `http://somesite/somepath`.
 If user comes to `/` before login he will be redirected back to `/`.

-Sometimes you want redirect user back not to the path use came first time but some other path.
-For this there is option `--post-login-redirect-path=/other/path` which enables you to define some path to which user will be redirected after login.
+Option `--post-login-redirect-path` changes above example mentioned behaviour in that way that if you come to `/` it will redirect you to value set in `--post-login-redirect-path`.
+So we can say it is kind of rewrite of root path `/` to the value set in `--post-login-redirect-path`.

 ## Logout endpoint